li9com/learn-openshift/lab04-managing-services/README.md

 Note!
 Make sure that label _app=httpd_ is there.

 Note!
 We are now going to add a second httpd pod with the same label _app=httpd_.
-This doens't make sense in the real world but it is still acceptable from the Lab perspective.

-Note!
-Again, this is incorrect for the real world.
-Do not perform that in production

 - Create a _httpd-2_ pod